DaniGuardiola/rpc-anywhere/README.md

 Now the chef RPC can respond to `cook` requests.
 Request handlers can be written in this "object" format or as a function (`requestHandler(method, params): response`).

 The "object" format also supports a "fallback" handler, which is called when a request is received that doesn't have a handler defined.
 To add it, use the `_` (underscore) key.
-It has the same signature as the "function" format (`_: (method, params) -> response`).
+It has the same signature as the "function" format (`_(method, params): response`).

 All functions that handle requests can be synchronous or asynchronous.